 – Heavy with the keyboard attached

 – Thick bezels

 x2 is the perfect example of how the latest Chromebook should be presented.
-Although it is a light-weight Chromebook with 1.62 pounds but gains weight by being magnetically attached to a keyboard.
+Although it is a lightweight Chromebook with 1.62 pounds, it gains weight by being magnetically attached to a keyboard.
 Its exterior is coated with a ceramic-white portion that uses anodized electrodeposition to provide extra strength and durability.
-It’s filled with a decent number of ports such as; 1 USB-C in both sides, microSD in the left, and 3.5mm audio jack in the right.
+It’s filled with a decent number of ports such as; 1 USB-C in both sides, microSD in the left, and a 3.5mm audio jack in the right.

 6. Google Pixel Slate